 GN4-1 project is funded from the Horizon 2020 research and innovation programme under Grant Agreement No. 691567

+The copyright statement and disclaimer texts and the EU emblem should reference specific GÉANT project phases and their grant agreements such as "101100680 (GN5-1)".
+The GÉANT FPA "101055563 (GN5)" reference was provided as an example in the 2022 IPR Policy text written before GN5-1.

+The EU emblem, in conjunction with the applicable funding statement, must be prominently featured not only in COPYRIGHT and README files but in all communication material intended for the public or participants, such as printed or digital products, websites and their mobile versions.

 Contact the IPR Coordinator if you have any questions about specific copyright.

-Licence text must be prepared for every software you are developing, and the selected licence will depend on the licences used for components, while the copyright statement might vary depending on the institutions involved.
+You can use !!(FIDM Tools) and “Student Discount for WooCommerce” [https://github.com/InAcademia/student-discount-for-woocommerce/] projects as reference examples of properly designed copyright and licensing assets.

 Acknowledgements in AUTHORS, NOTICE and README Files

 An open source project typically results from the collective efforts of various developers or teams who have made valuable contributions.
 It is essential to acknowledge their contributions and efforts.